Philipp Franz von Walther: Biography

 He was born in Burrweiler.
-He studied medicine in Vienna under Georg Joseph Beer and Johann Peter Frank, obtaining his medical doctorate in 1803 from the University of Landshut.
-He subsequently served as a professor at the Universities of Bamberg, Landshut, Bonn (1818–1830), and Munich.
-Among his better known students were Johannes Peter Müller (1801–1858) at Bonn, and Johann Lukas Schönlein (1793–1864) and Cajetan von Textor (1782–1860) at Landshut.
+He studied medicine in Vienna under Georg Joseph Beer and Johann Peter Frank, obtaining his medical doctorate in 1803 from the Ludwig-Maximilians-Universität in Landshut.
+He subsequently served as a professor at the University of Bamberg, the Ludwig-Maximilians-Universität in Landshut, the University of Bonn (1818–1830), and the Ludwig-Maximilians-Universität München (successor of the Ludwig-Maximilians-Universität in Landshut).
+Among his better known students were Johannes Peter Müller (1801–1858) at the University of Bonn, and Johann Lukas Schönlein (1793–1864) and Cajetan von Textor (1782–1860) at the Ludwig-Maximilians-Universität in Landshut.

 Walther is best known for his pioneer work in ophthalmology and ophthalmic surgery.
-In 1826 he described the first tarsorrhaphy for closure of a portion of the eyelids for partial ectropion.
+In 1826, he described the first tarsorrhaphy for closure of a portion of the eyelids for partial ectropion.
 In the treatise Ueber die Hornhautflecken, he gave an early account of corneal opacity.

 With Karl Ferdinand von Gräfe (1787–1840), he was co-editor of Journal der Chirurgie und Augenheilkunde, an influential journal of surgery and ophthalmology.
 Walther is credited with performing numerous experiments involving medical galvanism.